 CTLA-4 is a negative regulator of T cell responses, also known as an immune checkpoint.
-During T cell priming, CTLA-4 directly inhibits co-stimulation provided by binding of CD80 (B7-1) and/or CD86 (B7-2) on the APC to CD28 on the T cell by outcompeting CD28 in binding to these co-stimulatory molecules.
+During T cell priming, CTLA-4 directly inhibits costimulation by binding of CD80 (B7-1) and/or CD86 (B7-2) on the APC and thereby preventing their interaction with CD28 on the T cell.
 Blocking CTLA-4 using antibodies has been clinically validated in advanced melanoma.
 Furthermore, experimental and clinical evidence points towards combination activity of CTLA-4 and PD-1 inhibitors in the treatment of advanced melanoma and other cancers.
-Based on preclinical models, we believe that CTLA-4 checkpoint inhibitors when combined with strong adaptive immune cell stimulators, such as cancer vaccines, can have an amplified anti-tumor effect against poorly immunogenic tumors.
+Based on preclinical models, we believe that CTLA-4 checkpoint inhibitors when combined with strong innate and adaptive immune cell stimulators, such as the STING pathway agonist ADU-S100 as well as LADD-based cancer vaccines, can have an amplified anti-tumor effect against poorly immunogenic tumors.
 We are developing a proprietary CTLA-4 blocking antibody that could potentially be used alone or in combination with our B-Select product candidates, as well as with the LADD and STING Pathway Activator platforms to increase immunotherapy potency and durability.
-Our CTLA-4 antibody is being advanced through pre-clinical development and we are conducting IND-enabling studies.
+Our anti-CTLA-4 antibody is being advanced through preclinical development.